sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 ### Verify the proof on-chain and gate your contracts

-To be able to use the [sismoConnect Solidity Library](../../technical-documentation/sismo-connect/solidity-library.md), you will first need to install Foundry.&#x20;
+To be able to use the [Sismo Connect Solidity Library](../../technical-documentation/sismo-connect/solidity-library.md), you will first need to install Foundry.&#x20;

 ```bash
 curl -L https://foundry.paradigm.xyz | bash